Crude Caveman Encounter Biblical Events in Raunchy Road Comedy

 What ensues is a cinematically-tragic mix of slapstick and bodily function fare, a horrifying insult to the intelligence, given all the big names connected to the project, including Bill Hader, Horatio Sanz, Hank Azaria, Vinnie Jones, Oliver Platt and that kid who played McLovin’ in Superbad.

-Might not be Jack Black’s best film, but it’s definitely his worst.
+Year One might not be Jack Black’s best film, but it’s definitely his worst.

 Poor (0 stars)

 Rated PG-13 for crude humor, slapstick violence, brief profanity and sexuality.

 Running time: 97 minutes

 Studio: Columbia Pictures